-Pin# Pin Name I/O Туре Pin Description 1 PVIN I Power Input voltage for power stage.
-Bypass capacitors between PVIN and PGND should be connected very close to this pin and PGND; also forms input to feedforward block.
-2, 3, 6, 7, 14, 18, 22, 23, 26 NC - No connect This pin should be left floating.
-Note: Pins 6 and 18 are internally connected to PGND and must be left floating or connected to PGND.
-Pins 23 and 26 are internally connected and must be left floating.
-4 воот I Analog Supply voltage for the high side driver.
-Connect this pin to the SW pin through a bootstrap circuit.
-5 EN I Analog Enable pin to turn the IC on and off.
-8 VSNS I Analog Sense pin for over voltage protection, under voltage protection and PGood.
+Pin# Pin Name I/O Туре Pin Description 1 PVIN 1 Power Input voltage for power stage.
+Bypass capacitors between PVIN and PGND should be connected very close to these pins; also forms input to feedforward block.
+2 воот I Analog Supply voltage for the high side driver.
+Connect this pin to the SW pin through a bootstrap capacitor.
+3 EN I Analog Enable pin to turn the IC on and off.
+4, 5, 15, 19, 28, 30, 31, 33 NC - No connect This pin can be left floating.
+Note: Pins 4, 15, 19, 28, 30, 31, and 33 are internally connected and should be left floating.
+6 VSNS I Analog Sense pin for over voltage protection and PGood.
 Tie this pin to Vout using a resistor divider.
 Alternatively, tie this pin to FB pin directly.
-9 FB I Analog Output voltage feedback pin.
+7 FB I Analog Output voltage feedback pin.
 Connect this pin to the output of the regulator via a resistor divider to set the output voltage.
-10 RSo- I Analog Internally connected to 'RS-' pin and used as ground for internal reference voltage.
+8 RSo- I Analog Internally connected to 'RS-' pin and used as ground for internal reference voltage.
 The feedback resistor divider should be connected to this pin when using pseudo remote voltage sensing.
-It should always be connected to an external GND.
-11 RSo+ I/O Analog Internally connected to 'RS+' pin.
-Provides the output voltage connection to the feedback resistor divider when using pseudo remote sense.
-12, 25 PGND - Ground Power ground.
+It should always be connected to external GND.
+9 RSo+ 0 Analog Internally connected to 'RS+' pin.
+Provides the output voltage connection to the feedback resistor divider.
+10, 26, 27, 29 PGND - Ground Power ground.
 This pin should be connected to the system's power ground plane.
 Bypass capacitors between PVIN and PGND should be connected very close to PVIN pin and this pin.
-13 AGND - Ground Signal ground for the internal circuitry except for the internal reference voltage.
-15 RS- I Analog This pin provides the return connection for a pseudo remote voltage sensing.
+11 AGND - Ground Signal ground for the internal circuitry except for the internal reference voltage.
+12 RS- I Analog This pin provides the return connection for a pseudo remote voltage sensing.
 Connect to ground at the load.
-16 RS+ I Analog This pin provides output voltage feedback.
+13 RS+ I Analog This pin provides output voltage feedback.
 Connect to output at the load.
-17 ILIM I Analog Shorting to GND or floating the pin sets the Over Current Protection (OCP) limit.
+14 ILIM I Analog Shorting to GND or floating the pin sets the Over Current Protection (OCP) limit.
 Two user selectable OCP limits are available.
-19 PGood 0 Analog Power Good status output pin is open drain.
-Connect a pull up resistor from this pin to VCC/LDO or to an external bias voltage, e.g. 3.3 V. 20 VIN 1 Power Input voltage for the Internal LDO.
-A 4.7 $\mu F$ capacitor should be connected between this pin and PGND.
-If an external supply is connected to VCC/LDO pin, VIN should be
+16 PGood 0 Analog Power Good status output pin is open drain.
+Connect a pull up resistor from this pin to VCC/LDO or to an external bias voltage, e.g. 3.3 V. 17 VIN ı Power Input voltage for the Internal LDO.
+A 4.7 μ F capacitor should be connected between this pin and PGND.
+If an external supply is connected to VCC/LDO pin, VIN should be shorted to the VCC/LDO pin and a 10 μ F ceramic capacitor can be shared between VIN and VCC/LDO to PGND.